Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 SAML SSO is absent.
 If you’re using Okta or Azure AD SAML, this is a hard blocker.

-Rocketseed makes sense for mid-market brands that want signatures, campaigns, and banner design managed externally by their team rather than operated in-house.
+Rocketseed makes sense for mid-size brands that want signatures, campaigns, and banner design managed externally by their team rather than operated in-house.

 This doesn’t work if your team needs to make campaign changes same-day without going through a vendor.